Probabilistic Contrastive Learning for Domain Adaptation: Supplementary Material

+In the supplementary material, we present the implementation details of each domain adaptation task and more experimental results.

-\section{Implementation Details}
+\subsection{Implementation Details}

-\subsection{UDA Semantic Segmentation}
+\subsubsection{UDA Semantic Segmentation}

 Following the widely used UDA Semantic segmentation protocols~\cite{tranheden2021dacs,melas2021pixmatch,zhou2021domain,liu2021bapa}, we use the DeepLab-v2 segmentation model~\cite{chen2017deeplab} with a ResNet-101~\cite{ResNet1} backbone pre-trained on ImageNet as our model.
 Following~\cite{melas2021pixmatch}, we first perform warm-up training on source domain.
 We adopt SGD with momentum of 0.9 and set the weight decay to $5\times10^{-4}$.
 The learning rate is set at $2.5\times10^{-4}$ for backbone and $2.5\times10^{-3}$ for others.
 During training we use a poly policy with an exponent of 0.9 for learning rate decay.
 The max iteration number is set to 250k.
 For the hyper-parameters in PCL, we set $s=20$ in all experiments.
+The data augmentation used by PCL is consistent with BAPA.

+\textbf{Cityscapes}~\cite{cordts2016cityscapes} is a representative dataset in semantic segmentation and autonomous driving domain, and we use it as the target domain dataset.
+The training and validation subsets contain $2,975$ and $500$ annotated images with $2048\times1024$ resolution taken from real urban street scenes. \textbf{SYNTHIA}~\cite{ros2016synthia} is also a synthetic dataset consisting of $9,400$ annotated images with $1280\times720$ resolution, which is used as another source domain dataset.